Why can't I delete my S3 bucket using the Amazon S3 console or AWS CLI, even with full or root permissions?

 12. Choose Create rule.

-Note: If you receive the error message "This rule has prefix(es) that are overlapping with (previous_rule_name)," you can still save the rule.
+Note: Even if you receive a "This rule has prefix(es) that are overlapping with (previous_rule_name)" error message, you can still save the rule.

 The lifecycle rules run around midnight Universal Coordinated Time (UTC).
 After the lifecycle rules run, the objects aren't deleted immediately, but they are marked for deletion.
 When objects are marked for deletion, you no longer are charged for those objects.
 For more information, see Configuring object expiration.